rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

-# Four basic performance advice for porting kernels to the GPU.
+# Five basic performance advice for porting kernels to the GPU.
 If you find this article useful, leave a thumbs up or a comment [below](#comments) !

 _Last updated: {{ git_revision_date_localized }}_.